Sleavely/dynamo-plus/README.md

 For information about retryable exceptions, see https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.Errors.html#Programming.Errors.MessagesAndCodes

 If you want to use a delay from the beginning, set `lastBackOff` to a millisecond value in the query params.

-## Convenience methods

-### scanTable()

-A modified version of scan().
-[Same call signature](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#scan-property).

-Automatically traverses through pagination and resolves with the entire resultset.

-### streamTable()

-Similar to scanTable(), this one goes through the entirety of your table, but uses an _EventEmitter_ so that you don't have to keep your entire resultset in memory.

 # FAQ